vicephp/Virtue-Api/README.md

-# Vice
+# Virtue-Api

 ## Premise

-This framework will follow [The Zen Of Python](https://www.python.org/dev/peps/pep-0020/)
+This library will follow [The Zen Of Python](https://www.python.org/dev/peps/pep-0020/)

 ```
 Beautiful is better than ugly.